 Several configuration options can be configured by hardware.
-The Pentium 4 processor in the 775-land package samples the hardware configuration at reset, on the active-to-inactive transition of RESET#.
+The Pentium 4 processor samples the hardware configuration at reset, on the active-to-inactive transition of RESET#.
 For specifications on these options, refer to Table 6-1.

 The sampled information configures the processor for subsequent operation.
 These configuration options cannot be changed except by another reset.
 All resets reconfigure the processor; for reset purposes, the processor does not distinguish between a "warm" reset and a "power-on" reset.